|2014 Season (CBSSports.com)||170.00||9.00||12.00||0.00||4.08||1.31||104.00||43.00|

 |Eric Stults chased in fifth inning of loss vs. Phillies |

 |by R.J.
 White | CBSSports.com|

-(8/21/14) Padres pitcher Eric Stults earned a win Wednesday, allowing just one earned run on four hits and one walk in five innings while striking out five in his team's 4-1 victory over the Dodgers.
+(9/18/14) Padres pitcher Eric Stults took a loss Wednesday, allowing four earned runs on six hits in 4 1/3 innings while striking out two in his team's 5-2 defeat against the Phillies.

 |by Chris Cwik | CBSSports.com|